LuckyHyena/DnD/homebrew/5e_reference.md

 # Concentration
 If you take damage while maintaining _concentration_ on a spell, you must make a Constitution saving throw with a DC of either 10 (easy) or half the damage you took, whichever is higher.
 If you fail the saving throw your _concentration_ is broken.

-> **homebrew:** make concentration saving throws with **Intelligence** instead of Constitution.
+> **homebrew:** Make concentration saving throws with **Intelligence** instead of Constitution.

 ---

 # Knocking a creature out
 An attacker making a __melee__ attack that would kill a creature may choose to instead knock them out: the knocked-out creature falls unconscious, drops to 0 hitpoints, and is stable.

+Most enemies don't make death saving throws and have no chance of being stabilized or saved once they go down.

 > **homebrew:** IRL any blow or chemical that can render you unconscious is very close to being [strong enough to kill you](https://en.wikipedia.org/wiki/Concussion#Treatment), and an adventurer swinging a normally-lethal weapon in the middle of adrenaline-soaked combat is in no position to carefully or safely take someone down.
-If you want to take a living prisoner grab some [manacles](https://5thsrd.org/adventuring/equipment/adventuring_gear/#manacles) and brush up on your [grapple rules](#getting-grappled).
-Or play a monk.
+If you want to take a living prisoner grab some [manacles](https://5thsrd.org/adventuring/equipment/adventuring_gear/#manacles) and brush up on your [grapple rules](#getting-grappled), or play a monk.

-Most enemies don't make death saving throws and have no chance of being stabilized or saved once they go down.

 ---

 # The Official 5th Edition Size Categories

+**Small characters** suffer the following penalties in 5e that I know of:
+- Disadvantage on attack rolls with [_heavy_ weapons](#to-swing-a-heavy-weapon).
+- Penalties and a few bonuses on [special attacks](#desperate-non-weapon-attacks) such as grapple or shove when attacking bigger creatures.

+---

 |Size|Squares|Faerûn|Oerth|
 |-|-|-|-|